NO to Racism

 3. June 2020

-She will tell you that her decision to go back to university and earn her MBA in her early 30’s was life-altering.
+Consequently her life-altering decision to return to university and earn an MBA came in her early 30s.
 One piece of advice she has for prospective students?
 Don’t delay; start preparing and getting into the business school mindset today.

 Here are a few tips and resources she recommends for MBA students – before, during and after your studies…